cargomail-org/grip/README.md

 ## Usability Considerations

 The primary benefit of the identity propagation and assertions in the form of the constrained delegation concept is that it addresses the trust problem between the MTAs.
-Using OAuth 2.0 and OpenID Connect technologies is an effective option to secure MTA-to-MTA communication.
+Using an OAuth 2.0 technology is an effective option to secure MTA-to-MTA communication.
 From an OAuth 2.0 perspective, the outbound MTA is an OAuth 2.0 client, and the inbound MTA is an OAuth 2.0 resource server.

 ## Conclusion

-[Cargomail](https://github.com/cargomail-org/cargomail), a revised email system, stands as a proof of concept of the Identity Propagation and Assertions security mechanism.
+[Intermodal Message Transfer Agent (iMTA)](https://github.com/cargomail-org/imta), stands as a proof of concept of the Identity Propagation and Assertions security mechanism.

 ## Acknowledgment